sldty/kitbag/README.md

 Kitbag is also a collection of cryptographically-secure distributed/federated gossip protocols for replicating and collaborating on data in real-time.

-It's like the *backend* Notion + Discord + Google Docs over BitTorrent.
+It's like the *backend* of Notion + Discord + Google Docs over BitTorrent.

 It's a core component of the planned *Solidarity* project, a cornerstone of the Veritable Computation Initiative.